DerekPascarella/EMITVols.1-3EnglishPatchFMTowns/README.md

 Due to the use of compressed graphics in "EMIT", the opening sequences, as well as the end credits, for all three volumes contain Japanese text that is presently untranslated.

-<h2>Bug Reports and Typos</h2>
+<h2>Bug Reports</h2>

-Should a user encounter what they believe to be a bug or typo (spelling/grammar error) during their playthrough of any volume of "EMIT", it's asked that they please share their findings by <a href="https://github.com/DerekPascarella/EMITVols.1-3EnglishPatchFMTowns/issues/new">submitting a new issue</a>.
+Should a user encounter what they believe to be a bug during their playthrough of any volume of "EMIT", it's asked that they please share their findings by <a href="https://github.com/DerekPascarella/EMITVols.1-3EnglishPatchFMTowns/issues/new">submitting a new issue</a>.